wangziqi2016/matplotlib-c/README.md

   Adjacent strings, however, are not joined automatically as in C preprocessor, since this will cause issues for argument passing.
 - An identifier in C encoding.
 We fully comply with C language rules.
+- A file name indicator, beginning with '@' follwed by a string primitive, indicates that the string should be used as a file name.
+  Note that for saving files this is not needed.

 ### Statements